civilKaos82/quad-ruby-meets-samuel-beckett-challenge/README.md

 ##Learning Competencies

-* Model a simple (albeit absurd and French) system of rules.
+* Model a simple real-world system in Ruby code
-* Recursion
-* Art!
-Culture!
+* Use recursion

 ##Summary